HTML Semantics & Accessibility

 3. ARIA: Bridging the Gap

-role: This attribute tells assistive technologies what a generic element is pretending to be.
-For example,<div role="button">tells a screen reader to treat thisdivas a button.aria-label: Provides an accessible name for an element when there is no visible text (e.g., an icon-only button:<button aria-label="Close">X</button>).- State Attributes: Attributes like
+role: Tells assistive technologies what a generic element is pretending to be.aria-label: Provides an accessible name when there is no visible text.- State Attributes:

-aria-expanded,aria-selected, andaria-hiddendescribe the state of dynamic components.
+aria-expanded,aria-selected, andaria-hiddendescribe the current state of interactive logic.

 Practice Exercise